What To Do With Pulled Pork Besides Sandwiches

 Slow Cooker Pulled Pork Gyros

-- Spices – cumin, chili powder, dried oregano, cayenne pepper, salt, and pepper
+- Spices – cumin, chili powder, dried oregano, cayenne pepper, salt, and black pepper

 - Olive oil